DYAI2025/Instdoc/tests/README.md

 ## License

-Same as InstaFile extension - see main README.md
+Same as FlashDoc extension - see main README.md